 “Mmmph,” said Shakes through his mouthful of bread, “that’s usually how it goes.
 I assumed that job is behind that sub ramming you.”

 “Might be.
 Still seems like a stretch to me though, considering the hold was empty at the time.
-It was just a dry run…” She drifted off, eating her way along a bone of dry chicken.
+It was just a dry run . . .”
+She drifted off, eating her way along a bone of dry chicken.

 “Anyway, this next job is going to require being a little more tactical, I think.
 A little more forethought and planning.”